MicrosoftDocs/azure-docs/articles/azure-functions/functions-reference-node.md

 ::: zone pivot="nodejs-model-v4"

-The response can be set in multiple different ways.
+The response can be set in several ways:

-- **As a simple interface with type `HttpResponseInit`**: This option is the most concise way of returning responses.
+- **As a simple interface with type `HttpResponseInit`:** This option is the most concise way of returning responses.

     ```javascript
     return { body: `Hello, world!` };